marco-luzzara/prin/README.md

 ## Run

-Create the `.env` file with the credentials:
+Modify the `.env` file with the credentials and global configs:

 ```ini
 HIVE_METASTORE_DATABASE_USER=hive_metastore